Magic-wei/make_work_easier/README.md

 - [**Typora**](https://typora.io/#): There are many Markdown editors you can find online, among them, Typora could be a special one.
 Typora will give you a seamless experience as both a reader and a writer.
 It removes the preview window, mode switcher, syntax symbols of markdown source code, and all other unnecessary distractions.
 Replace them with a real live preview feature to help you concentrate on the content itself.
 - [**StackEdit**](https://stackedit.io/): StackEdit is an in-browser markdown editor which supports different Markdown flavors such as Markdown Extra, GFM and CommonMark.
 It also supports LaTeX mathematical expressions, UML diagrams, emojis and even musical scores.
 - [**Marp**](https://yhatt.github.io/marp/): Marp is a cross-platform markdown presentation writer which supports rendering emoji, math, and background image.
 You can write your slides in markdown and export as pdf files, which is quite convenient especially when you have already had Markdown files about the topics to share.
 See more features on the homepage.
 - [**MkDocs**](https://www.mkdocs.org/): MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
+See [yuzhangbit/docs_template](https://github.com/yuzhangbit/docs_template) for a nice template.
 - [**github-markdown-toc**](https://github.com/Magic-wei/github-markdown-toc): A script that easily create Table of Content (TOC) for GitHub README.md, and for any Markdown file.
 - [**yuzhangbit/wiki_barebone**](https://github.com/yuzhangbit/wiki_barebone): This is a lightweight gollum wiki system which will be hosted automatically in your local computer when you start Ubuntu after the installation.
 You can edit the content in markdown and preview the page from the brower directly whenever you want.
 Build your own wiki system to accumulate your knowledge everyday.